ASTOR, Lady Nancy (1879-1964)

 NANCY ASTOR 1879-1964 First woman to sit in Parliament lived here

 The American politician and society hostess Nancy Astor was the first woman to sit in Parliament, holding her seat for over 25 years.
-During that time, 4 St James’s Square was her London home.
+A pioneer for women in politics, Astor has also been criticised for making anti-Semitic comments.
+Number 4 St James’s Square was her London home between 1912 and 1946.

 Nancy Witcher Langhorne, born in Virginia, USA, travelled to England in 1904 and two years later married Waldorf Astor (1879–1952), a wealthy newspaper proprietor and the Member of Parliament for Plymouth.
-Elected to the peerage on the death of his father in 1919, Waldorf was forced to give up his seat in the House of Commons and promoted Nancy as a candidate in the resulting by-election instead.
+Raised to the peerage on the death of his father in 1919, Waldorf was obliged to give up his seat in the House of Commons and promoted Nancy as a candidate in the resulting by-election.

-Her campaigning spirit and enthusiasm for politics were formidable and she championed many causes on behalf of underprivileged women and children.
-Astor was for example a keen supporter and benefactor of the nursery schools of Margaret McMillan.
-Her most effective speeches were in support of her legislation to ban the sale of alcohol to anyone under 18, a bill which was passed in 1923.
+Ironically, Astor has never been part of the campaign to obtain votes for women, and was widely regarded among those who were as a political lightweight.
+However, her campaigning spirit and enthusiasm for politics were undeniable and she championed many causes on behalf of underprivileged women and children: she was, for example, a keen supporter and benefactor of the nursery schools of Margaret McMillan.
+A teetotaller, her most effective speeches were in support of legislation to ban the sale of alcohol to anyone under 18, a bill which was passed in 1923.
+She never held ministerial office.

 ST JAMES’S SQUARE

-The Astors’ most famous home was Cliveden in Buckinghamshire, but in 1912 they acquired 4 St James’s Square, the London addition to their portfolio of properties.
+In 1912 the Astors acquired 4 St James’s Square, the London addition to their portfolio of properties.
 Built in 1726–8 for the 1st Duke of Kent and now housing the Naval and Military Club, number 4 is the oldest building to survive in St James’s Square.